Vieli-Tech/VBlog/_posts/2024-06-19-Ordenação_paradas.md

 - **Priority 0 (no priority):** Items with priority 0 are considered less urgent and are placed at the end of the list, after all other items.

 This update is designed to make the process of managing machine stops more efficient and intuitive.
-Now, with prioritization in place, operators can focus their efforts on the most critical stops and resolve issues more quickly and effectively.
 We hope this improvement significantly enhances team productivity and overall performance.

 Feel free to explore these new features in VEX and let us know your thoughts and suggestions!
 We are always working to improve the experience for all users.